SirMajed/FCITCOVID/README.md

 # FCITCOVID
-This site was developed by me which it shows you the Status of COVID-19 cases for specific countries.
-Feel free to use it :)
+This site was developed using pure HTML/CSS/JS which allows to shows you the Status of COVID-19 cases for specific countries.
+Feel free to use it.